-Uncover the stories of women who engaged with the highest levels of colonial law and government as not only victims but active participants - even criminals.
+Uncover the stories of women who engaged with the highest levels of colonial law and government as victims and active participants—even criminals.
 See how their cases as abandoned wives and convicted felons shaped 18th-century law and shed light on women's roles in Virginia society.
-Tours every 15-20 minutes.
+Tours every 20-30 minutes.

 Dates & Times

 Women and the Law tours

 An aspiring young writer persuades her siblings and friend into performing a double bill of mystery and comedy for her father within the family parlor.